top of page

 4. Arrival process and first days

-• Ensure that the employee has a support network from day one.
+• Ensure the employee has a support network from day one→ Introduce colleagues, local contacts, expat communities, or assign a “local buddy.”
+This reduces isolation and accelerates adaptation.

 5. Continuous monitoring and feedback